me

 faq

-• Short Answer: It depends... do I like you?
+• Short Answer: It depends... do I know you?

-Long Answer: Because I believe art is best made without the incentive of money: if I don’t want to make it, I don’t.
+Long Answer: If not, I’d love to get to know you first!
+Because I believe art is best made without the incentive of money: if I don’t want to make it, I don’t.
 Therefore I tend to only complete commissions for friends, family, and people I’ve met in person.
 Mainly so that I can hand-deliver the items and see their excited reactions firsthand.
 Honestly the most rewarding part of any project is that reaction, and if I don’t have it at the end, most projects simply aren’t worth it.

 • Short Answer: To bring joy.